If you’re reading this, you must be looking to tackle an outdoor kitchen project. That’s great!

 It’s strongly recommended to ensure your appliances have a lifetime warranty.
 An outdoor kitchen done right should last you a lifetime!

-Naturally, you want to ensure your surround and countertops are built to last.
+Naturally, you want to ensure your surround and outdoor countertops are built to last.
 So why wouldn’t you take the same approach with outdoor kitchen appliances?

 Let’s say you bought a lower grade appliance with an inferior warranty.
 Eventually, it will malfunction.
 And with an inferior warranty… You’ll have to replace it on your dime.